|Improved Knowledge Acquisition Through Systematic

 and in teaching itself as well as the trainee's skill in learning.
 This study

-during a graduate level workshop.
+by instructors during a graduate level workshop.

 The participants in the study were 22 students enrolled in a master's program